Wingymankoen/VaR-and-ES-estimation/README.md

 These files contain the code and data I ran for my thesis in Econometrics.
 It also provides the thesis itself for background information or a light Sunday read.
 Enjoy!

-# Abstract of the project:
+# Abstract of the project
 Banks are mandated to gauge market risk using internal models for Value-atRisk and Expected Shortfall.
 Broadly speaking, the models fall into three categories: unconditional, conditional and quantile.
 Using these categories and also including forecast combinations, we address two questions.
 First, we investigate which category of models provides ’adequate’ joint risk estimation at both a 1- and 5-day